-Chinese Dragon cookies are popular Malaysian Chinese New Year cookies that are very similar to the much loved Chinese butter cookies.
-These cookies are piped into S-shape using an open star piping nozzle and piping bag with 2 dots of red colouring added as eyes.
-The Malays in Malaysia also have their own version of this type of buttery cookies called caterpillar cookies, made with the same ingredients and piped into elongated shape instead.
+Chinese Dragon cookies are popular Malaysian Chinese New Year cookies that are similar to the much loved Chinese butter cookies.
+They pipe these dragon cookies into S-shape using a large open star piping nozzle and piping bag.
+Also with 2 dots of red colouring added as eyes.
+The Malays in Malaysia also have their own version of this type of buttery cookies called caterpillar cookies.
+Besides, they make both dragon cookies and caterpillar cookies with the same ingredients and piped into elongated shape instead.

-For my Chinese dragon cookies gluten free recipe, I am using corn starch, gluten free all-purpose flour, potato starch, xanthan gum, stevia, vegan butter, eggs, agave syrup, rice milk, salt and vanilla extract.
-This dragon cookies recipe is not only gluten free but also vegetarian, dairy free, soy free, nut free, low carbs and refined sugar free.
-The eggs give these delicious buttery cookies a crunchy and melt-in-your mouth texture.
-I have tried many different vegan egg substitutes for this recipe and the cookies turned out too hard and chewy.
+For my Chinese dragon cookies gluten free recipe, my ingredients are corn starch, gluten free all-purpose flour, and potato starch.
+As well as xanthan gum, stevia, vegan butter, eggs, agave syrup, rice milk, salt and vanilla extract.
+This dragon cookies recipe is not only gluten free.
+But also vegetarian, dairy free, soy free, nut free, low carbs and refined sugar free.
+The eggs give these delicious buttery dragon cookies a crunchy and melt-in-your mouth texture.
+Likewise, I have tried many different vegan egg substitutes for this recipe.
+And the cookies turned out too hard and chewy.

 Chinese New Year Brief Facts

 Chinese New Year, often referred to as the Lunar New Year or the Spring Festival.
 It is the most momentous traditional Chinese festival celebrating the first day of Spring.
 And the start of a new year on the traditional Chinese calendar.
 History of Chinese New Year festival dated back to around 3,500 years ago, during the Shang Dynasty (1600-1046 BC).
 The festival has evolved from sacrificial rituals as respects to gods and ancestors at beginning or end of each year.
 To one of celebrations, entertainments and social activities instead of just religious occasions.